 Pinpoint areas of the body that feel very tight and restricted, and take time to stretch, smash, and mobilize those hot spots until the tissues become more flexible and soft.
-A couple great resources to learn various mobility exercises include Mobility WOD and Better Triathlete.
+A couple of great resources to learn various mobility exercises include Mobility WOD and Better Triathlete.

 Lastly, invest in a few tools to build your mobility arsenal.
 A few staples include a lacrosse ball and foam roller (for smashing and loosening tight tissues), as well as mobility bands for stretching and mobilizing.
-The collection of bands at Rogue Fitness are great investment.
+The collection of bands at Rogue Fitness is a great investment.
 There you can also find a number of other great tools, such as the Rumble Roller, VooDoo Floss bands, and other awesome mobility tools.

 Develop a Mindfulness Practice

 Mindfulness and meditation may seem outside the realm of endurance training; however, any athlete can actualize a greater version of her/himself by adopting a mindfulness practice.
-And while it may seem trendy to jump on the meditation bandwagon, there are endless case studies of athletes and professionals alike tapping new potential by find some headspace.
+And while it may seem trendy to jump on the meditation bandwagon, there are endless case studies of athletes and professionals alike tapping new potential by finding some headspace.

 All that’s required is stillness in both mind and body.
 Use the breath as your tool to relax your body and free your mind of mental chatter.
 When you catch your thoughts drifting, take a deep exhale out to release, and fully inhale yourself back to the present moment.
-If you can work up to doing 10-20 minutes of meditation per day, you will surely notice changes in your life, especially your triathlon training.
+If you can work up to doing 10-20 minutes of meditation per day, you will surely notice changes in your life, especially in your triathlon training.